cookiesncream716/helloWorld2/README.md

 Now open the page in the browser and test out the "click me" button!

-### STAGE 4 - Add text that tells how many times the button has been clicked
+### STAGE 4 - Add text that tells how many times the button has been clicked and save that number to the ticket

 Ok, now let's add a click counter.
 The count variable is already counting the number of clicks, so we will just use it.